Dockbox-OSS/HartshornDocs/docs/modules/tasks/pipelines.md

 Return           | Both                | The output of the pipeline up until it's cancelled is returned as-is.
 In ConvertiblePipeline`s this can cause a `ClassCastException` if not correctly handled.
 Convert          |`ConvertiblePipeline`| The output of the pipeline up until it's cancelled is returned by first converting to the output type.

+!!! note
-**Note:** _In `ConvertiblePipeline`s, setting a `CancelBehaviour` applies to all the pipelines and so it is not possible to have multiple `CancelBehaviour`s.
+    _In `ConvertiblePipeline`s, setting a `CancelBehaviour` applies to all the pipelines and so it is not possible to have multiple `CancelBehaviour`s.
 Instead, the one set last is what will be used._

 ??? info "View imports"